Who are we?

 We’re very proud to have been accredited as ‘excellent’ by the Royal College of Psychiatrists Memory Services National Accreditation Programme since 2013.
 We have also been awarded the Sustainable Mental Health Service Commendation in 2019.

-The team is based in the Longley Centre at the Northern General Hospital and appointment with the service are carried out within the service.
+The team is based in the Longley Centre at the Northern General Hospital and appointments with the service are carried out within the service.

 Our team is made up of nurses, occupational therapists, support workers, doctors, psychologists, administration staff and auxiliary staff.